SUSE/stratos-metrics/README.md

 ## Cloud Foundry Firehose Exporter

-The Cloud Foundry Firehose Exporter provides CF specific data required by [Stratos](https://github.com/SUSE/stratos-metrics) to show CF Application and Diego Cell information.
+The Cloud Foundry Firehose Exporter provides data required by [Stratos](https://github.com/SUSE/stratos-metrics) to show CF Application and Diego Cell information.
 For more information about the type of data collected see [here](https://github.com/bosh-prometheus/firehose_exporter).

 This exporter can be enabled/disabled via the Helm value `firehoseExporter.enabled`.
 By default this exporter is enabled.